sboese1/Matrices/README.md

-The user is able to do a variety of functions with two matrices
+The user is able to do a variety of functions with two matrices including basic functions